 PVRI = pulmonary vascular resistance index; RAP = right atrial pressure; SVRI = systemic vascular resistance index.

 Note: n = 52, 56, 55, 54, 56, and 56 placebo patients for PVRI, mPAP, CI, SVRI, RAP and HR, respectively.

 Effects of Sildenafil for Oral Suspension on Blood Pressure

 Single oral doses of sildenafil 100 mg administered to healthy volunteers produced decreases in supine blood pressure (mean maximum decrease in systolic/diastolic blood pressure of 8/5 mmHg).
-The decrease in blood pressure was most notable approximately 1-2 hours after dosing, and was not different from placebo at 8 hours.
+The decrease in blood pressure was most notable approximately 1 to 2 hours after dosing and was not different from placebo at 8 hours.
 Similar effects on blood pressure were noted with 25 mg, 50 mg and 100 mg doses of sildenafil, therefore the effects are not related to dose or plasma levels within this dosage range.
 Larger effects were recorded among patients receiving concomitant nitrates [see Contraindications (4)].

-Single oral doses of sildenafil up to 100 mg in healthy volunteers produced no clinically relevant effects on ECG.
+Single oral doses of sildenafil up to 100 mg in healthy volunteers produced no clinically relevant effects on electrocardiogram (ECG).
 After chronic dosing of 80 mg three times a day to patients with PAH, no clinically relevant effects on ECG were reported.

 After chronic dosing of 80 mg three times a day sildenafil to healthy volunteers, the largest mean change from baseline in supine systolic and supine diastolic blood pressures was a decrease of 9.0 mmHg and 8.4 mmHg, respectively.